Pauan/programming-notes/JavaScript/Understanding Haskell's IO.rst

 We expected it to wait for 1 second and then log to the console, but instead it logs to the console immediately!

-The problem is that there is no connection between the ``delay`` and the ``log``: it's like as if they were executing in two separate threads.
+The problem is that there is no connection between the ``delay`` and the ``log``: they are both executing simultaneously.
 So, let's add in another function:

 .. code:: javascript